 Food, Other

-Airline in-flight meal experiences
+Airline in-flight meal experience: Finnair

 Hello readers!
-It’s been a while since I posted here, but that’s because I was busy visiting India in the last month – I travelled to visit family after over 3 and a half years.
-I’ve had several posts in queue (from the Canary Islands, Finland and Portugal trips) but things were so busy I didn’t manage to publish even one..
-And now I have tons of content from India as well.
-As I plan out all that content, thought I’d make a quick post on airplane travel and specifically about in-flight meal options onboard long haul flights.
-I’d like to share my recent experience and also hear about your experiences!
+It’s been a while since I posted here, but that’s because I was busy visiting India in the last month (Dec 2022) – I travelled to visit family after over 3 and a half years.
+I’ve had several posts in queue (from the Canary Islands, Finland and Portugal trips) but things were so busy I didn’t manage to publish any… and now I have tons of new content.

 At Helsinki airport before departure. ⬆